joshweir/personal-development-musings/coding/javascript-notes.md

 ### Invocation and `this`

-Summary: `this` is annoying - depending on the way a function is invoked, `this` will point to different things:
+Summary: `this` is annoying - depending on the way a function is invoked, `this` will point to [different things](https://medium.com/quick-code/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8):
-* function literal: `this` = global object
+* By default, `this` refers to global object which is global in case of NodeJS and window object in case of browser
-* function is object property: `this` = the object
+* When a method is called as a property of object, then `this` refers to the parent object.
+Which means only when called on property of object: `myObj.func()` where if you assign the function to a variable and invoke, then `this` becomes the global object: `let func = myObj.func; func()`
-* function literal inside of object property function: `this` now refers to global object (uninintuitively)
+* When a function is called with `new` operator then `this` refers to the newly created instance.
-* constructor: `this` = the object constructed
+* When a function is called using `call` and `apply` method then `this` refers to the value passed as first argument of `call` or `apply` method.

 ```javascript
 //function invocation